dennisXZX/devops-notes/Docker.md

 `docker container stats` shows live performance data for all containers

+#### Network

+`docker network ls` lists all the private networks

+`docker network inspect NETWORK_NAME` inspects a private network

+`docker network create NETWORK_NAME` creates a private network

+`docker network connect NETWORK_NAME CONTAINER_NAME` assigns the container to a new private network

 #### Image

-`docker search image_name` search docker image on docker hub
+`docker search IMAGE_NAME` search docker image on docker hub

-`docker pull image_name` pull the docker image from docker hub
+`docker pull IMAGE_NAME` pull the docker image from docker hub

-`docker images` list all the docker images on your machine
+`docker image ls` list all the docker images on your machine

-`docker create image_name` create an instance of the image
+`docker create IMAGE_NAME` create an instance of the image

-`docker start container_id` run the startup command of the instance
+`docker start CONTAINER_NAME` run the startup command of the instance

-`docker run -d image_name` is equal to `docker create` + `docker start`.
+`docker run -d IMAGE_NAME` is equal to `docker create` + `docker start`.
 Use `-d` flag to run containers in the background

 `docker ps` list all running containers

 `docker ps --all` list all created containers

-`docker stop container_id` tell a running container to shut itself down
+`docker stop CONTAINER_NAME` tell a running container to shut itself down

-`docker kill container_id` kill a running container right away
+`docker kill CONTAINER_NAME` kill a running container right away

 `docker system prune` remove all stopped containers, dangling images and build cache

-`docker logs container_id` show all the logs emitted by a container
+`docker logs CONTAINER_NAME` show all the logs emitted by a container

-`docker exec -it container_id sh` get into the shell of the container
+`docker exec -it CONTAINER_NAME sh` get into the shell of the container

-`docker exec -it container_id command` to run a command inside a container
+`docker exec -it CONTAINER_NAME command` to run a command inside a container

 For example, you can run `redis-cli` in a Redis container by `docker exec -it 093b6e72ff2b redis-cli`